 For a room to qualify for a room pressure test, it must have a supply register, and / or a return register and / or an exhaust or supply fan and a door.
-This includes bathrooms and laundry rooms.
+This includes bathrooms and laundry rooms, for the purpose of CAZ testing.